Table of Contents

 Can Aider work without git?
 No. Aider commits every change.
 If you do not want commits, Cursor or Copilot is the better fit.

 What languages does Aider support?
 Anything the underlying model handles.
-We tested TypeScript, Go, Python, and React with no language-specific friction.
+TypeScript, Go, Python, and React all work without language-specific friction.

 Does Aider work offline?
 With a local model (Ollama, LM Studio), yes.
-Quality drops sharply vs. hosted Claude or GPT, but the privacy story is real.
+Quality drops sharply versus hosted Claude or GPT, but the privacy story is real.

 Verdict